tiptoppress/excerpt-extension/README.md

 * Add a option to override Theme and plugin excerpt lenght filters
 * Add a option to override Theme and plugin excerpt more filters
 * Add a option to hide social buttons, banners, shortcodes and more used in the excerpt
+* Add a option to show social buttons, banners, shortcodes and more only once in the outputed excerpt